mehulagg/gitlab/doc/administration/reference_architectures/25k_users.md

 This is an **advanced** setup.
 Running services in Kubernetes is well known to be complex. **This setup is only recommended** if you have strong working knowledge and experience in Kubernetes.
-The rest of this section will assume this.
+The rest of this section assumes this.

 ### Cluster topology

-The following tables and diagram details the hybrid environment using the same formats as the normal environment above.
+The following tables and diagram detail the hybrid environment using the same formats as the normal environment above.

-First starting with the components that run in Kubernetes.
-The recommendations at this time use Google Cloud’s Kubernetes Engine (GKE) and associated machine types, but the memory and CPU requirements should translate to most other providers.
+First are the components that run in Kubernetes.
+The recommendation at this time is to use Google Cloud’s Kubernetes Engine (GKE) and associated machine types, but the memory and CPU requirements should translate to most other providers.
 We hope to update this in the future with further specific cloud provider details.